a Tribute to Bill Wharton

 — Bill Wharton

-Since its establishment in 2001, over $500,000 has been granted through the Hughes program.
-Each year, the Fund has been replenished through gifts to The Commonwealth Fund, the school’s annual fund.
-In honor of Bill’s tenure and commitment to Commonwealth, we hope to endow the Fund and to rename it the Hughes/Wharton Fund for Teachers.
+In the twenty years since the fund was established in 2021, over $500,000 was granted through the Hughes program.
+Each year, the Fund was replenished through gifts to The Commonwealth Fund, the school’s annual fund.
+In honor of Bill’s tenure and commitment to Commonwealth, and with the generous support from our community, we have endowed and renamed it the Hughes/Wharton Fund for Teachers.